-- 1. What temperature should a domestic freezer be? - When using a temperature probe to check the core temperature of meat, what is the minimum temperature that it should reach?
+- What temperature should a domestic freezer be? - When using a temperature probe to check the core temperature of meat, what is the minimum temperature that it should reach?

-Where they are found

-Chicken & Eggs

-Humans & animals, skin / hair

-Reheated rice

-Animals / meat, unpasteurised milk / unclean water

-Animals / meat especially poultry
+Some Names of Bacteria Where they are found Salmonella Chicken & Eggs Staphylococcus aureus Humans & animals, skin / hair Bacillus cereus Reheated rice E. coli Animals / meat, unpasteurised milk / unclean water Campylobacter Animals / meat especially poultry